tansengming/eliza-rb/README.md

 ## Command Line Interface

-You can try chatting with ELIZA on the CLI by running:
+You can chat with ELIZA on the CLI by running:

 `./bin/eliza-rb`